inspiraller/jest-sonar-coverage-boilerplate-working/README.md

-# How to set up sonar
+# How to set up sonar to work with jest

 ## pre-requisites:
 - node & npm
 - java